 And if you’re feeling adventurous, don’t miss the annual Stone Fishing tournament!
 Channel your inner Polynesian ancestor and wade into the lagoon, using time-tested techniques (stones and ropes, people!) to herd fish for a communal feast.

-Islands of Tahiti offer something for everyone, and Raiatea and Tahaa prove it.
+Tahiti Travel offer something for everyone, and Raiatea and Tahaa prove it.
 Come for the history, stay for the vanilla, and maybe even learn a thing or two about traditional fishing methods (minus the sore arms).